OSheaCian/osheacian.github.io/_teaching/2015-spring-teaching-2.md

 ---
 title: "Trinity College Dublin 2023 - 2025"
 collection: teaching
-type: "Workshop"
+type: "Position: Teaching Fellow in Economics"
 permalink: /teaching/2015-spring-teaching-1
 venue: "Trinity College Dublin, Department of Economics"
 date: 2023-01-01
 location: "Dublin, Ireland"
 ---
+For more details on the each module click the link above.
 From 2023 to 2025 I was employed as a Teaching Fellow in Economics at Trinity College Dublin.
-During that time I taught and developed a variety of undergraduate and postgraduate modules.
-Including
+During that time I taught and developed a variety of undergraduate and postgraduate modules *(For more details on the each module click the link above)*.
 - ECU33082 Mathematical Economics (3rd Year Undergraduate): **Lecturer**
 - TEU00462 Sustainable Development Goals and Policy Evaluation (2nd Year Undergraduate Elective): **Lecturer**
 - ECP77230 Research Methods for Economic Policy Analysis (MSc.
 Economics and MSc. in Economic Policy): **Lecturer**